StackVista/stackstate-docs/configure/telemetry/send_telemetry.md

 {% endtab %}
 {% endtabs %}

+### Event properties

-All events in StackState relate to a topology element or elements and have the following properties, any of which can be used to define an event stream in StackState:
+Any of the event properties can be used to define an event stream in StackState:

 * An event name. this must not start with any of the following prefixes: `eventType`, `host`, `labels`, `message`, `name`, `tags`, `timeReceived`, `timestamp` or `title`.
 * **context** - Includes details of the source system for an event: